Harry Brodribb Irving: Career

 For the following seven years, the couple, selecting the parts that appealed to them, moved between companies, sometimes together and sometimes separately.
 In 1900, they both appeared in Beerbohm Tree's production of A Midsummer Night's Dream that ran for 153 performances at Her Majesty's Theatre.

 In 1904, only a year before his father's sudden death on 13 October 1905, Irving played Hamlet for the first time.
 The production by Otho Stuart, which was a popular success, was presented at the Adelphi Theatre, with Oscar Asche as Claudius, Walter Hampden as Laertes and Lily Brayton as Ophelia.

-After his father's death, he established his own company, that included his wife, and toured most provincial cities, playing mainly repeats of Sir Henry Irving's best remembered performances.
+After his father's death, he established his own company, which included his wife, and toured most provincial cities, playing mainly repeats of Sir Henry Irving's best remembered performances.
 For the opening night of the new King's Theatre in Southsea he presented Charles I, The Bells and The Lyons Mail.
 Occasionally, other plays were presented including, most successfully, Dr Jekyll and Mr Hyde at the Queen's Theatre, London.
 Film historian Troy Howarth writes "Some sources credit (Irving), who played Jekyll and Hyde on stage, as the director of The Duality of Man (a 1910 British film adaptation of the Jekyll and Hyde story)....".

 In 1911, Irving, Baird and their London Company toured Australia, again presenting Hamlet.
 Two years later, Baird retired from the stage, while Irving kept on performing.
 In 1913 he visited South Africa, and a photograph records his dinner with the Owl Club in Cape Town.
 In 1914, he appeared with Basil Rathbone in The Sin of David at the Savoy Theatre.